hughthorn/dogwalker_example/README.md

     <% include ../../partials/end %>

 This is a snippet from my form edit ejs file (for update) that I was able to figure out on my own, using the Harry Potter homework as a reference.

-## Change Log
- Originally I was going to have this as an app to help people choose what type of dog breed would best suit their needs.
-However, after talking with SRC, we decided to change it to an appointmen t app, since

 ## Issues and Resolutions